eouyang/Option-Gen/README.md

 # How to Start Application

-1. inside root directory (OptionStrategizer), run command "mvn clean install jetty:run"
-2. inside "/src/webapp" run command "npm install" to install necessary modules
+1. inside "/src/webapp" run command "npm install" to install necessary modules
-3. inside "/src/webapp" run command "npm start"
+2. inside "/src/webapp" run command "npm start"

 You may access page through "localhost:8080 or localhost:3000"